cristian1604/backupDatabase/README.md

 On next versions I will go to implement:

-- Clean up the code
 - Autodetect if the dump script is avaiable on the system before use the included on repository
 - Test on Windows (with Python 3.6.5)
-- Remove Pexpect as dependence due several issues on Windows

 ### Why this script?